The Vital Benefits to You of Exercise

 Much has been written about exercise and how vital it is for optimum health.
-However much of this information is overly confusing and contradictory.
+However much of this information can be overly confusing, complicated and contradictory.
 We aim to simplify this field and provide simple but effective information which you can use.

 The body is a machine.
-As in any unused machine, it 'rusts up' and becomes stiff.
-The body uses movement to remove the toxins and unwanted products.
-When there is not enough movement, the method that it uses to remove waste and toxins, is to store them in fatty areas of the body.
+If you don't look after a machine, don't service or even don't use it very often, it can start to 'seize up' or become stiff, just like how a little used human body seems.
+Did you know, the body uses movement to remove the toxins and unwanted by-products?
+Instead, when there is not enough movement, the method that it uses to remove waste and toxins, is to store them in fatty areas of the body.